Connect with others who understand.

 Written by Sarah Winfrey

-If you have been diagnosed with Sjögren’s (pronounced SHOW-grins) syndrome, your health care provider may have asked you to also watch for symptoms of lymphoma.
-These cautionary words can certainly be scary, so it’s important to understand both conditions and how they are connected.
+If you’ve been diagnosed with Sjögren’s (pronounced SHOW-grins) disease, your healthcare provider may have asked you to also watch for symptoms of lymphoma.
+These cautionary words can certainly be scary, so it’s important to understand both conditions and how they’re connected.

-Although people diagnosed with Sjögren’s syndrome have an increased risk of developing malignant lymphoma, the chances are still very small.
+Although people diagnosed with Sjögren’s disease have an increased risk of developing malignant lymphoma, the chances are still very small.
+Similarly, having lymphoma may also raise your risk of developing Sjӧgren’s, though more research is needed to determine whether this is true and, if it is, how it works.
 Here’s what you need to know about the connections between these conditions.

 What Is Sjögren’s Syndrome?

-Sjögren’s syndrome is an autoimmune disease.
+Sjӧgren’s disease — formerly known as Sjögren’s syndrome — is an autoimmune disease.
 It occurs when the immune system mistakenly attacks the body’s healthy tissues.
 It most commonly targets the parts of the body responsible for producing fluids, such as saliva and tears.

-The characteristic symptoms of Sjögren’s syndrome are dry mouth and dry eyes.
-However, Sjögren’s syndrome can also target other areas of the body, potentially causing vaginal dryness, swollen salivary glands, dry skin, muscle and/or joint pain, and exhaustion.
+The characteristic symptoms of Sjӧgren’s disease are dry mouth and dry eyes.
+However, Sjögren’s disease can also target other areas of the body, potentially causing sore throat or dry cough, vaginal dryness, swollen salivary glands, dry skin, skin lesions, muscle and/or joint pain, and fatigue (tiredness).

 What Causes Sjögren’s Syndrome?

-Sjögren’s syndrome is usually diagnosed in women over the age of 40, many of whom have also been diagnosed with rheumatic diseases such as rheumatoid arthritis or lupus.
-It can occur by itself (which is called primary Sjögren’s syndrome) or alongside other autoimmune conditions.
+According to Mayo Clinic, Sjӧgren’s disease is usually diagnosed in women over the age of 40, many of whom have also been diagnosed with other rheumatic diseases such as rheumatoid arthritis or lupus.
+It can occur by itself (which is called primary Sjӧgren’s) or alongside other autoimmune conditions (which is called secondary Sjӧgren’s).

-Research has found that people diagnosed with Sjögren’s syndrome are approximately five times more likely than those in the general population to develop non-Hodgkin lymphoma (NHL) — cancer that originates in the lymphocytes (a type of white blood cell).
-Despite this connection, the chances of developing NHL with Sjögren’s syndrome are still minimal.
+Research has found that people diagnosed with Sjӧgren’s disease are significantly more likely than those in the general population to develop non-Hodgkin lymphoma (NHL) — a type of blood cancer that originates in white blood cells called lymphocytes.
+Despite this connection, the chances of developing NHL with Sjӧgren’s disease are still minimal.

-If you are diagnosed with Sjögren’s syndrome, your doctor will most likely tell you about the potential risk of developing NHL.
-They will explain the symptoms of NHL and ask you to keep an eye out for them.
-This is important, as NHL is often curable when found early.
+If you’re diagnosed with Sjӧgren’s disease, your rheumatology team might inform you about the potential of a higher risk of lymphoma.
+It’s important to know the symptoms of NHL so you can keep an eye out for them.
+Many types of NHL are curable when found early.

 • Night sweats